rakutentech/ios-miniapp/USERGUIDE.md

 #### Orientation Lock

-You can choose to give orientation lock control to mini apps.
+You can choose to give orientation lock control to Mini Apps.
 However, this requires you to add some code to your `AppDelegate` which could have an affect on your entire App.
 If you do not wish to do this, please see the section *"Allow only full screen videos to change orientation".*

-##### Allow mini apps to lock the view to any orientation
+##### Allow Mini Apps to lock the view to any orientation

 ```swift
 func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {